Temporary resident permit (TRP) for victims of family violence

 Note: Protection of the client’s information must start with the first contact by the client regarding the abuse.

-Client revocation of an authorized representative
+Applicant revocation of an authorized representative

 If an individual has advised IRCC in writing that they would like to revoke their authorized representative, the officer should ensure that GCMS is updated immediately.
-Use of representatives: Counselling applicants during interviews outlines the course of action to be taken for the client to revoke their representative and designate a new one.
+Use of representatives: Counselling applicants during interviews outlines the course of action to be taken for the applicant to revoke their representative and designate a new one.

 Individuals subject to a removal order